Store step-by-step submission guide

 - Does your app use Microsoft Entra ID or SSO?
 If so, select the box that asks about this.

 - Does your app require additional purchases?
 If so, select the box that asks about this.
 You'll see a warning that reminds you to fill in the notes box on the review and publish page in a later step with your test credentials so a tester can verify this.

 - Do you want to connect with your lead management CRM system?
 If so, connect this system using the Connect link.

 - Will your app be listed in the Apple Store?
 If so, update your Apple Developer ID in Account settings in Partner Center before publishing the app.
 You'll see a warning or a note to remind you to enter this information on screen.
-If you don’t enter this information, your app will not be available for acquisition on iOS mobile devices, but the app will appear to be available to use on iOS devices after you acquire the app on another type of device.
+If you don't enter this information, your app won't be available for acquisition on iOS mobile devices, but the app will appear to be available to use on iOS devices after you acquire the app on another type of device.